Global Military Expenditures Up, Driven By Top Two Spenders — U.S. And China

 Russia fell out of the list of top five spenders for the first time since 2006.
 Its military spending decreased by 3.5 percent from 2017.
 But military spending in Central Europe was up 12 percent, "largely due to growing perceptions of a threat from Russia," researchers said.

-President Donald Trump campaigned on a promise to boost defense spending, and proposed a more than $50 billion increase shortly upon taking office.
+President Trump campaigned on a promise to boost defense spending, and proposed a more than $50 billion increase shortly upon taking office.
 In 2018 Congress gave the military an additional $61 billion in appropriations — giving the U.S. what then-Defense Secretary Jim Mattis called "the largest military budget in history."

 Trump has again this year proposed to up military spending by $33 billion — a 5% increase.
 At the same time, Trump is proposing cutting spending on diplomacy and development by $13 billion, or 23%.
 Trump has also criticized American allies in NATO for not spending enough on defense.